arstachowicz/arstachowicz/README.md

 - 👋 Hi, I’m Rose
 - 👀 I’m interested in cats.
 All Hail Our Masters
-- 🌱 I’m learning/improving my SQL, C#, VBA, and Python.
+- 🌱 I’m learning/improving my Python, R, VBA, and C#.
 Willing to learn more, but this is what I'm good in!
 - 💞️ I’m looking to collaborate on something.
 Anything.
 Let's mine some data, baby
 - 📫 Reach me through email!